The PA-3020 in the co-location space (mentioned previously)

 distribution of employees across the globe.

-to the Santa Clara Gateway (PA-3020 in the co-location space) using
+can authenticate to the Santa Clara Gateway (PA-3020 in the co-location

-2FA.
-This gateway requires users to provide their Active Directory
+space) using 2FA.
+This gateway requires users to provide their Active

-credentials and their OTP.
-Because this gateway protects sensitive
+Directory credentials and their OTP.
+Because this gateway protects

-resources, it is configured as a manual-only gateway.
-As a result,
+sensitive resources, it is configured as a manual-only gateway.

-users do not connect to this gateway automatically and must manually
+As a result, users do not connect to this gateway automatically

-choose to connect to this gateway.
-For example, when users connect
+and must manually choose to connect to this gateway.
+For example,

-to AWS-Norcal, which is not a manual-only gateway, some sensitive
+when users connect to AWS-Norcal, which is not a manual-only gateway,

-internal resources are not accessible.
-The user must then manually
+some sensitive internal resources are not accessible.
+The user must

-switch to and authenticate with the Santa Clara Gateway to access
+then manually switch to and authenticate with the Santa Clara Gateway

 for all satellite connections from gateways in AWS and Azure.
 The